- Andy Burnett BUFFALO, NY

 - Zach Stapleton-Jones ST. PETERSBURG, FL

-Andy was still at the Cranfield University when he facilitated his first workshop for scientists.
+Andy was still at the Cranfield School of Management when he facilitated his first workshop for scientists.
 While it’s true that the facilitation team was able to surprise researchers with their own ingenuity, they also wound up surprising themselves.
 It turned out that deliberate creativity managed to do for scientists what they had been trying to do for decades: break down silos and accelerate innovation.
 According to Andy, it was all a happy accident.

 Andy’s co-workers appreciate his empowering style.
 They note he has never been heard telling anyone what they ‘should’ do.
 Co-workers and clients alike appreciate the way he listens to their stream of consciousness ideas or the challenges they are experiencing.
 He summarizes what he has heard, giving a novel perspective on how to move forward or resolve difficulties.